-11.2 STUDENT PERMISSION TO DISCLOSE INFORMATION FORM
+11.3 STUDENT PERMISSION TO DISCLOSE INFORMATION FORM

 This form is Part 1 of the Learning Agreement Form.
+Depending on your response, it will be either be:

+Circulated to the appropriate members of staff at the discretion of the Director OR Retained in the student confidential file.

+Name of Student: .....

+Course Title: .....

-Depending on your response, it will be either be: Circulated to the appropriate members of staff at the discretion of the Director Retained in the student confidential file.
-Name of Student: Course Title: Course start date:(MM/YY) Course completion date: (MM/YY) Condition / disability: Nature of documentary evidence if appropriate - e.g. report from educational psychologist, medical (please attach) report etc. Please complete one of the sections below: I give my permission for appropriate members of The Lir staff to be made aware of my disability/condition so that appropriate help and support can be provided.
-Student signature Date......
-Date......
+Course start date: ......(MM/YY) Course completion date: ......(MM/YY)

+Condition / disability:

+Nature of documentary evidence if appropriate - e.g., report from educationalpsychologist,medicalreportetc.etc.(Please attach)

+Please complete one of the sections below:

+I give my permission for appropriate members of The Lir staff to be made aware of my disability/condition so that appropriate help and support can be provided.

+Student signature .....
+Date.....

 I do not give my permission for staff The Lir to be made aware of my disability/condition and I understand that the full appropriate support may not be available to me.

+Student signature.....
+Date .....

-Student signature......
-Date Date I agree to discuss my disability fully with the Director but will take responsibility for discussing the nature of my disability/ condition direct with teaching staff, so that appropriate help and support can be provided, if necessary
+I agree to discuss my disability fully with the Director but will take responsibility for discussing the nature of my disability/ condition direct with teaching staff, so that appropriate help and support can be provided, if necessary

+Student signature.....
+Date .....